The Leftover Pieces: Suicide Loss Conversations

 Thousands of funerals are held every year at Arlington, with between 30 to 40 funerals a day during the week and 6 to 8 on weekends.
 Military funeral guards are referred to as "missions" to help the guard detach emotionally.
 But many cannot detach as was the case for Macoy, who was haunted by the repeated sorrow he witnessed.
 He was later transferred to the USS Nimitz but his PTSD combined with a traumatic brain injury, followed by personality changes, insomnia, depression, and fruitless visits to Navy mental health providers, left him feeling like nobody in the sea service cared about him.

 On February 11, 2019, Macoy Hicks died by suicide while in naval custody.
 He was twenty years old.
 To honor their son and brother and to ensure that military service personnel and families have greater access to mental health providers the Hicks family created the non-profit HicksStong Inc. The organization provides funding for active-duty military service personnel and veterans who wish to be linked with qualified and confidential therapists.
 Speaking on behalf of her family, Macoy's sister, Sienna states "I believe he is proud of us...
-Macoy's suffering will not be in vain; ev
+Macoy's suffering will not be in vain; even

 __________________________________________________________________________